Caaz/caaz.github.io/vault/research/turn-based-combat.md

 This document is bound to cover a *wide* range of games, so I think it's best I set up a list of terminology and what I mean by them.

 - **Character**: The units that are engaging in battle.
-Sometimes these are the player, sometimes they're merely characters the player controls, enemies, pokemon, etc.
+Sometimes these are the player, sometimes they're merely characters the player controls, enemies, Pokémon, etc.

 # Common Mechanics